 Delegating, outsourcing, and eliminating jobs can be tough, especially for entrepreneurs who like to be hands-on.
 But sharing responsibilities and staying the course will be worth your while.

 When you or your DealFinders notice a potential deal, just snap a picture of it and the app will locate the property and contact information.
 I’ve even seen DealFinder pros curate more than a dozen properties in less than an hour.
 You can then either set up mailers to go out to owners automatically or save the information to approve later.
 Either way, you make the process of finding and contacting possible sellers easier and more efficient for everyone involved.

 DealFinders onboard directly from the app and you can accept them as candidates when you need more people in your pipeline.
 Funnel looking kind of lean?
 Open it up to accept new DealFinders.
 Need breathing room?
 Dial it back in.
 It’s as easy as it sounds.

 One more piece of advice is to share the responsibility for managing repetitive tasks.
 I used to call my barber every two weeks, but not anymore.
 Instead, I sat down and figured out all the dates and scheduled them 1 year in advance.
 Now, it’s one less thing to worry about and another one of those time-saving — and, by proxy, money-making — tasks crossed off my list.

 Plus, you can also hire an assistant to handle that for you, reserving your time and brain power for important tasks that only you can do.

 In the competitive world of real estate, you can’t afford to rely on only the entrepreneur in the mirror.
-Focus on closing deals and take some of your load off by sharing responsibilities with other people.
+Focus on establishing a real estate lead management system to efficiently close deals and take some of your load off by sharing responsibilities with other people.
 You’ll be surprised by how much you can get done before the sun goes down and how much progress you make toward your big goals.
 Even better, you might be able to fit in some free time at the end of your day.